mamun2519/learn-devOps-concept/version-control-system/readme.md

 ⇒ git cherry-pick is **a powerful command that enables arbitrary Git commits to be picked by reference and appended to the current working HEAD**.

 ⇒ git cherry-pick <commit-hash>

+### Git Stash

+⇒ The git stash command **takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy**